 See

-• 2 Michael Collins birthplace at Woodfield is a reconstructed farmstead, there's little left of the original farmhouse.
+- 2 Michael Collins birthplace at Woodfield is a reconstructed farmstead, there's little left of the original.
 Free.

-• 7 Galley Head Lighthouse.
-This was lit in 1878 and remains operational.
+- 7 Galley Head Lighthouse was lit in 1878 and remains operational.
 It's on the headland known as Dundeady Island, which is not detached, but there's a pinch point occupied by a Norman castle, now ruined.
 The lighthouse keepers' cottages are available for self-catering.
 East of the headland is Red Strand beach and west is Long Strand.
-Galley Head Lighthouse (Q5519028) on Wikidata Galley Head Lighthouse on Wikipedia

-• 8 Rosscarbery is an attractive little town on N71 west, with a tiny 17th-century cathedral.
+- 8 Rosscarbery is an attractive little town on N71 west, with a tiny 17th-century cathedral.
 The estuary here is shallow so it never developed as a port, people come for the beaches.
 Warren Beach east of the estuary is closest but has suffered from erosion; Owenahincha further along is better and adjoins Long Strand stretching to Galley Head.
-Castle Freke (built 1780) is closed for restoration in 2020.
+Castle Freke is now a private residence.
 Bohonagh Stone Circle is 2.5 km east of the village but it's on private farmland.

-• 9 Reenascreena Stone Circle is a circle of 12 stones, 4 km north of Rosscarbery.
+- 9 Reenascreena Stone Circle is a circle of 12 stones, 4 km north of Rosscarbery.
+It's on private farmland.

 Do

-• The Wild Atlantic Way runs through the area, from Old Head of Kinsale to Timoleague, Clonakilty, Rosscarbery and on west to Skibbereen, eventually to Donegal.
+- Wild Atlantic Way is a motoring route from Old Head of Kinsale to Timoleague, Clonakilty, Rosscarbery and on west to Skibbereen, eventually all the way to Donegal.
 There's no set route so either follow the direct road or divert around the headlands and coves as the mood takes you.

 Buy